 - Put themselves forward to be considered as a house captain or school council member

-If you require additional information about our curriculum, please contact the school office.
+To obtain additional information about our curriculum, please contact the school office.

 Therefore in partnership with parents and carers, we expect our children to be able to: